inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

 - Operating system, network, and firewall configuration
 - Data encryption, integrity, and authentication

-The **AWS Shared Responsibility Model** outlines how AWS commits to the security “of” their cloud, and where customers need to focus on security “in” the cloud.
+The **AWS Shared Responsibility Model** outlines how AWS commits to their cloud's "security" and where customers need to focus on security "in" the cloud.

 As a customer/company managing your own IT infrastructure (either bare metal or VMs) need to create a strategy and practice to manage all the elements depicted on the screen.
-AWS commits to the security of their platform and distributed infrastructure as a service to their customer.
-While benefiting from their expertise and scale here is a huge boon for customers, it still means you need to have a plan to secure everything above the line.
+AWS commits to the security of its platform and distributed infrastructure as a service to their customer.
+While benefiting from their expertise and scale, there is a massive boon for customers.
+It still means you need to have a plan to secure everything above the line.

 #### Categories in Cloud Shared Responsibility Model